What Is the Real Inflation Rate?

 Commentary

 Why do we want to know the inflation rate?
 It’s because everyone is uncomfortable in an epistemic void.
 We want to know what is happening to us, is it getting worse, or if the problem is abating.
 In order to fill that void, we need a number.
-To get a number, we need something called science and we must apply it to real-world conditions.
+To get a number, we need something called science, and we must apply it to real-world conditions.

 We also found that there are gradients even in testing that complicate the picture.
 An exposure is not the same as an infection, and an infection is not the same as a case, and a case is not the same as a medically significant case, much less a death.
-Even death became murky: is the presence of a pathogen necessarily the cause?
+Even death became murky: Is the presence of a pathogen necessarily the cause?

 The more we looked at the practical application of “the science” to fill our epistemic void, the murkier matters became.
-We further learned that all these ambiguities can well serve powerful interests because they can be manipulated to fit a narrative.
+We further learned that all of these ambiguities can well serve powerful interests because they can be manipulated to fit a narrative.

 At some point, we surely all wondered if there was much point to the pretensions of science at all.
-We presume to know so much and we surely know more than we used to know.
+We presume to know so much, and we surely know more than we used to know.
 But what if we only know a tiny fraction of what we do need to know in order to satisfy our urges?
 And is it even possible to know how much we do not know?

 We know it is real.
 We can tell from our bills.
 It has inspired our spending habits to change.
 We no longer go out to dinner on a whim.
 We are more careful about vacations and even lights in the house.
 We no longer just shop for what we want but what we think we can afford.
 With real household income on the decline, we’ve all changed.